Murder of Julie Laible: Attack

-A 22 lb rock was thrown or dropped onto a passing car from the Erie Road Bridge overpass onto the southbound lanes of Interstate 75 near Bradenton, Florida by a group of four teenagers, hitting the car Laible was driving.
+A 22 lb rock was thrown or dropped onto a passing car from the Mendoza rd. overpass onto the southbound lanes of Interstate 75 near Bradenton, Florida by a group of four teenagers, hitting the car Laible was driving.
 Tara Wells (30), a graduate student who was a passenger in the car, managed to steer it safely to the side of the road.
 The rock smashed through the windshield hitting the professor in the head and inflicting a fatal injury.
-The teenagers also threw rocks at vehicles from the Ellenton-Gillette Road overpass at Interstate 275 later that night.
+The teenagers also threw rocks at vehicles from the Erie Road overpass at Interstate 275 later that night.
 Several other cars were damaged by rocks thrown from the Erie Road Bridge overpass during that weekend.

 Laible's death shocked Tuscaloosa, home of the University of Alabama, where the trials were followed closely.
 Laible was an assistant professor of Educational Leadership and Policy at University of Alabama from 1995 until her death in 1999.
 She is remembered for her anti-racism scholarship and activism.